Mao Zedong and the

 Mao had indeed accomplished that.
 But if the students had known the details of the Cultural Revolution they would have ripped down those posters.
 (Probably.
 On the other hand, the filmmaker Jean-Luc Godard said in 1968, “We have to destroy culture.”)

 Facts about Mao’s China were hard to come by in 1968 and for many years thereafter.
 We know more of the truth today.
-The scholarship of historians Chang and Halliday in “Mao: The Untold Story” (2005) gives weight to the idea that Mao Zedong was one of the cruelest men ever to control a vast population, fully on par with Hitler and Stalin.
+The scholarship of historians Chang and Halliday in “Mao: The Untold Story” (2005) gives weight to the idea that Mao Zedong was one of the cruelest men ever to control a vast population.
 Chang and Halliday believe that Mao was responsible for the deaths of more than 70 million Chinese in peacetime from violence and famine.

 “Mao: The Untold Story” has caused an uproar among China watchers and has received varying reviews.
 The book was negatively reviewed by Andrew Nathan in The London Review of Books, by several scholars in a special issue of The China Journal, by David S.G.
 Goodman in The Pacific Review, and by Thomas Bernstein of Columbia University.
 It was praised by Nicholas D. Kristof in the New York Times, Simon Sebag Montefiore in the Times of London, Stuart Schram in The China Quarterly, Michael Yahuda in the Guardian, Perry Link in The Times Literary Supplement, and Richard Baum at China Digital Times (who called it “the most thoroughly researched and richly documented” scholarship on the rise of Mao, but also said the book is “frustratingly monochromatic in its dismissal of Mao as a ruthless, manipulative, backstabbing, blood-soaked bandit….”).
 The well-informed journalist and historian Jonathan Mirsky, writing in the Independent in Great Britian, describes the book’s achievement as “decisive” and “immense,” and comments, “Chang and Halliday have taken a wrecker’s ball to Mao, but they use the scalpel too.
 They have investigated every aspect of his personal life and his career, peeling back the layers of lies, myths, and what we used to think of as facts.
 Many of these facts were really lies….”